2,089,819 miles.

 “While hospice is what fuels us — we are a hospice-based organization,” Widmer says, “We’re much more than just hospice services.
 And we serve a lot more than the Red River Valley.”

-“There’s a real need to reach people in the many rural communities in our part of the country and get them the care that they otherwise wouldn’t have access to,” she says.
-“They need that good old doctor-and-the-bag coming to their door.”
+“There’s a real need to reach people in the many rural communities in our part of the country and get them the care that they otherwise wouldn’t have access to.
+They need that trusted, old-fashioned care — a provider bringing it right to their door.”

 “The care was wonderful,” says Jernberg, who refused admittance to a nursing home in favor of hospice care.
 “Almost beyond what you’d expect.
 They really cared so much that they became part of my family.”

-“Hospice is so much more than people think,” explains Jernberg, who recently returned to his regular HIA volunteer work.
+“Hospice is so much more than people think,” explains Jernberg, who recently returned to his regular HIA Hospice volunteer work.
 “The people will become just like family.
 You’ll receive care that is genuine.
 It’s not just a job.
 It’s something they’re doing to help you have the most comfortable time you can.”

 “When donors ask where their dollars are going, one of the main areas is grief-and-bereavement services, and so they’re probably my favorite thing to talk about,” Widmer says.
-“Those donations allow us to keep them free of charge and available not just to people who have utilized our services but actually to anyone in the community.”
+“Those donations allow us to keep them free of charge and available not just to people who have utilized our services but to anyone in the community.”

-HIA also hosts regular lunch-and-learns and continuing education courses for fellow healthcare professionals, organizations, and civic groups on topics ranging from “Being Mortal” to “Compassionate Care for Those Living with Dementia” to “Grief in the Workplace.”
+HIA Hospice also hosts regular lunch-and-learns and continuing education courses for fellow healthcare professionals, organizations, and civic groups on topics ranging from “Being Mortal” to “Compassionate Care for Those Living with Dementia” to “Grief in the Workplace.”

-Between hosting and/or partnering on more than 10 regional fundraising events throughout the year and maintaining a dedicated, standalone planned giving site for major donors, HIA Health uses its small army of development staff to cultivate donor relationships and raise dollars in support of its essential mission year-round.
+Between hosting and/or partnering on more than 10 regional fundraising events throughout the year and maintaining a dedicated, standalone planned giving site for major donors, HIA Health uses its small army of philanthropy staff to cultivate donor relationships and raise dollars in support of its essential mission year-round.

-One of their most successful initiatives is a program called Grateful Friends & Family, which allows people to pay it forward following their own hospice experience.
+One of its most successful initiatives is a program called Grateful Friends & Family, which allows people to pay it forward following their own hospice experience.
 To that end, people can either make a donation, volunteer with the organization, or just share their story.

 When it comes to Giving Hearts Day, it’s all hands on deck.